mchen81/Amazon-Customer-Review-Analysis/README.md

 2. We will implement DEF algorithm
 3. Then we will process the data using GHI
 4. Finally, we will do X, Y, and Z.

+1. Before we start the analysis, we would like to pre-process the dataset to make sure our data is fine.
+The original dataset is a 88GB single json file.
+As we only care about three fields: asin(product’s ID), user’s ID, and ReviewDate.
+Therefore, we stored the data to HDFS, processed it on Hadoop, filtered out other fields, And then, we got the CSV format data we want.
+2.
+3.
+4.

 This project will be worth about 10 points, so ~4 deliverables is reasonable (2 pts per deliverable).
 Aim for about 1.5 weeks' worth of consistent effort.
 In other words, this project will be very